lbnl-science-it/slurm-banking-plugins/README-slurm-21-08-6.md

-This branch was created in order to port the Slurm banking plugins for Slurm 21-8-6.
+This branch was created in order to port the Slurm banking plugins to Slurm 21.08.6.
 To clone this branch, run

 ```
 $ git clone -b slurm-21-08-6 git@github.com:lbnl-science-it/slurm-banking-plugins.git